backdrop-contrib/bueditor/README.txt

 - BUEditor:
 A plain textarea editor aiming to facilitate code writing.
-It's the most customizable text editor of the web because it allows you to;
+It's the most flexible text editor of the web because it allows you to;
  - build the editor from scratch.
- - determine the functionality by defining image or text buttons that generate code snippets, html tags, bbcode tags etc.
+ - determine the functionality by defining image or text buttons that generate code snippets, html tags, BBCode tags etc.
  - determine the design and layout by defining theme buttons that insert html to the layout.